oroinc/documentation/commerce/user_guide/inventory/warehouses/viewlist.rst

    OR

-   Aternatively: Click the |IcView| to the right of the item to open its details page.
+   Alternatively: Click the |IcView| to the right of the item to open its details page.

  * `Edit a Warehouse details <edit>`_: Click the |IcEdit| to the right of the item to start editing its details.

-You can perform the following actions on the Customer User Roles page:
+You can perform the following actions on the Warehouses page:

  * `Create Warehouse <./create>`_